 European Union countries within the Schengen area are:

-In addition to the EU countries above, the following countries are members of the European Economic Area:
+In addition to the EU countries above, the following countries are members of the European Economic Area and Schengen area:

 Applying for a Schengen Visa